PiPc2/freedombone/README.md

 Non-Beaglebone hardware
 =======================
 It's also possible to install Freedombone onto other hardware.
 Any system with a fresh installation of Debian Jessie will do.
-Just make sure that you change the variable INSTALLING_ON_BBB to "no" within the *install-freedombone.sh* script.
+Just make sure that you change the variable INSTALLING_ON_BBB to "no" within *freedombone.cfg* or the *install-freedombone.sh* script.
 Obviously, you don't need to run the *initial_setup.sh* script on non-Beaglebone systems.